Your Guide for Promoting an Event

 Contact Photo Services to schedule (cost-based).

-Options include partnering with Global Campus, making arrangements with AMS (cost-based), or self-producing with YouTube or Facebook live streaming.
+Options include partnering with Global Campus; making arrangements with Academic Media Services (AMS) (cost-based); or self-producing with YouTube or Facebook live streaming.

 4–6 weeks in advance

-- Post event details on the WSU and CAS calendars.
+- Post event details on the WSU Calendar

 If you plan to send a University-wide email or a college-wide email, address lists will be provided by University Communications or the College of Arts and Sciences, respectively.